 The timing was nearly perfect.
 Damiani had been preparing for a private showing, so there were no customers in the showroom; but there was enough staff to open the safe.
 The thieves were in and out in a half-hour, making off with millions of dollars' worth of diamond jewelry.

 But why was this diamond heist just nearly perfect?
 The thieves would have made off with much, much more actually had they not robbed the showroom in February around the Oscars.
 Some of Damiani's most valuable pieces were on loan to Hollywood's A-list stars, including Oscar winner Tilda Swinton, who had been given Damiani's one-of-a-kind "Sahara Bracelet."
 That bracelet alone has 1,865 diamonds totaling more than 47 carats.
 Swinton also had been loaned Damiani's 4.21-carat "Mimosa Ring."
 The thieves missed out on those, although such famous pieces probably would have been nearly impossible to unload.

-Diamond thieves (or at least the ones who succeed) are smart.
+Diamond thieves — at least the ones who succeed — are smart.
 Stealing diamonds isn't like stealing cars.
-The security that protects high-value jewels is hard to bypass, even for the experts, and selling the booty is almost as difficult as stealing it.
+The security that protects high-value jewels is hard to bypass, even for the experts, and selling these gems is almost as difficult as stealing them.

-In this article, we'll look at some of the largest and most famous diamond heists, including one in which the thief made off with $28 million in diamonds using nothing but charm.
-We'll talk about the smaller and more common types of diamond theft that seldom make it into the news.
-And we'll see what it takes the convert stolen diamonds into cash.
+In this article, we'll look at some of the world's largest and most famous diamond heists, including one in which the thief made off with $28 million in diamonds using nothing but charm.
+And we'll discuss what it takes the convert stolen diamonds into cash.
 How does someone sell a stolen 33-carat diamond, anyway?